 In the past years, sustainability has quickly evolved from a trend to a life philosophy.
 Nowadays, consumers want to know what their favourite brands are doing to tackle global warming.
 Sustainable practices and transparency are crucial factors in their buying decisions and luxury fashion is not an exception.

-Allu’s business model is focused on reuse, a sustainable practice that plays a critical role in the transition to a circular economy.
-By selling pre-loved luxury goods, Allu helps to extend the life cycle of these items.
+Nanboya’s business model is focused on reuse, a sustainable practice that plays a critical role in the transition to a circular economy.
+By selling pre-loved luxury goods, Nanboya helps to extend the life cycle of these items.
 Practices like this make sustainable luxury a reality.

 In this article, we are going to explore the sustainability practices of other luxury top brands like Rolex, Chanel, Tiffany&Co. and Audemars Piguet.